-- A February 2018 lease for 38,203 square feet of office and laboratory space, which commenced in March 2018 and terminates in September 2028.
-The lease is subject to fixed-rate rent escalations and provided for \$6.1 million in tenant improvements and a term extension option, which is not reasonably certain of exercise. - An October 2018 lease for laboratory space as amended, which commenced in April 2019 and terminates in December 2025.
-The amended lease is subject to fixed-rate rent escalations and provides an option to extend the lease for two additional two-year periods through December 31, 2029, which are not reasonably certain of being exercised.
-Through December 31, 2022, the Company has recorded ROU assets and lease liabilities of \$14.1 million and \$14.0 million related to this lease. - An April 2019 lease for office and laboratory space that was built over the course of 2020 and 2021.
+A February 2018 lease for 38,203 square feet of office and laboratory space, which commenced in March 2018 and terminates in September 2028.
+The lease is subject to fixed-rate rent escalations and provided for \$6.1 million in tenant improvements and a term extension option, which is not reasonably certain of exercise.

+- An October 2018 lease for laboratory space, which commenced in April 2019 and was amended in March 2020, April 2020, January 2021 and October 2021.
+The lease, as amended, commenced in April 2020 and terminates in December 2025.
+The amended lease is subject to fixed-rate rent escalations and provided an option to extend the lease for two additional two-year periods through December 31, 2029, which are not reasonably certain of being exercised.
+Upon commencement of the March 2020 amendment, the Company recorded an ROU asset and a lease liability of \$4.2 million.
+Upon commencement of the April 2020 amendment, the Company recorded an operating lease ROU asset and a lease liability of \$1.8 million.
+This lease was amended to add additional space in January and October of 2021.
+The Company recorded an operating lease ROU asset and a lease liability of \$0.3 million in January 2021 related to the January 2021 amendment and an operating lease ROU asset and lease liability of \$1.6 million in October 2021 related to the October 2021 amendment. - Leases in June 2019 and July 2019 for office and laboratory space, both of which commenced in October 2019 and terminated in December 2021. - An April 2019 lease for office and laboratory space that was built over the course of 2020 and 2021.
 Pursuant to the terms of the original lease agreement, the first phase of the lease commenced in October 2020 (rent payments for the first phase began in August 2021) and the second phase of the lease commenced in January 2021 (rent payments for the second phase began in February 2022).
 The lease is subject to fixed-rate rent escalations and provides for \$23.4 million in tenant improvements and the option to extend the lease for two terms of five years each, which are not reasonably certain of exercise.
 The Company determined that it is the accounting owner of all tenant improvements.
-The Company maintains a security deposit of \$9.7 million in the form of a letter of credit, which is included in restricted cash as of December 31, 2022 and 2021.
+The Company maintains a security deposit of \$9.7 and \$11.8 million in the form of a letter of credit, which is included in restricted cash as of December 31, 2021 and 2020, respectively.
 Upon commencement of the first phase of this lease in October 2020, the Company recorded an operating lease ROU asset of \$66.8 million and a lease liability of \$68.8 million and upon commencement of the second phase of this lease in January 2021, the Company recorded an operating lease ROU asset of \$22.0 million and a corresponding lease liability of \$23.0 million.
 Subsequently, during the second quarter of 2021, the Company amended the rent commencement dates of the first and second phases of this lease.
 Pursuant to the terms of the amendment, the lease will terminate in February 2034, which is 12 years from the amended second phase rent commencement date.
-As a result, the Company recorded an increase in the ROU asset of \$0.5 million and lease liability of \$0.5 million. - An August 2020 lease for a 100,000 square foot manufacturing facility in Research Triangle Park, North Carolina.
-Construction of the manufacturing facility began in 2020 and the Company began making rent payments in the fourth quarter of 2022.
-The lease will terminate 15 years from the rent commencement date, December 2022.
-The lease is subject to fixed-rate rent escalations and provides for \$20.0 million in tenant improvements and the option to extend the lease for two terms of five years each, which were not reasonably certain of exercise as of December 31, 2022.
-The Company determined that it is the accounting owner of all tenant improvements under the lease.
-Upon executing the lease in August 2020, the Company made a security deposit of \$1.5 million in the form of a letter of credit, which is included in restricted cash as of December 31, 2022 and 2021.
-Upon commencement of this lease in June 2022, the Company recorded an operating lease ROU asset of \$13.6 million and a lease liability of \$30.4 million.
-The variance between the ROU asset and lease liability recorded relates to \$16.8 million of tenant improvement allowance completed through the lease commencement date.
-The \$16.8 million of tenant improvement allowance is presented as an operating cash inflow and investing cash outflow within the Company's consolidated statements of cash flows.
-The rent payments are subject to adjustment following the determination of the total project costs of the landlord and represent in substance fixed payments that are included in the total future minimum lease payments.
-During the fourth quarter of 2022, the Company substantially completed construction of the manufacturing facility. - In August 2021, the Company executed a lease amendment to its April 2019 lease for office and laboratory space in Cambridge, Massachusetts to occupy additional space.
-The term of this lease runs concurrent with the term of the April 2019 lease through February 2034.
-The lease is subject to fixed-rate rent escalations and provides for \$1.6 million in tenant improvements.
-The Company determined that it is the accounting owner of all tenant improvements.
-Upon commencement of this lease in December 2022, the Company recorded an operating lease ROU asset and lease liability of \$5.4 million for this lease in the consolidated balance sheet.
+As a result, the Company recorded an increase in the ROU asset of \$0.5 million and lease liability of \$0.5 million.